cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 *Some parts I took from [Francis Blog](https://francis.begyn.be/blog/nixos-home-router)*.

-Let's configure our server editing the `.nix` files acordingly.
-To maintain the organization, let's create discrete files for it's sections as:
+Let's configure our server by editing the `.nix` files accordingly.
+To maintain the organization, let's create discrete files for its sections as:

 ```bash
 /etc/nixos